-When I picked up my car I was given this funny half-lozenge shaped piece of GRP, and I had no clue what it was or where it went or what it was for.
+When I picked up my car I was given this strange looking half-lozenge shaped piece of GRP, and I had no clue what it was or where it went or what it was for.
 But I knew enlightenment would be coming my way one day so I didn't pursue it at the time.
-With a brand new shiny body sitting in the sunshine of Long Benington, a funny shaped dull piece of GRP was the last thing I wanted to talk about.
+With a brand new shiny body sitting in the sunshine of Long Benington, an odd shaped dull piece of GRP was the last thing I was thinking about.

 But today is that day.
 I've done my research and now it's footwell extension fitting day.
 It, being an additional piece that is necessary for some owners...
 Me being one of them.